Lebesgue measure of distance sets with regular pins and multi-scale Mizohata-Takeuchi-type estimates: A multi-scale Good-Bad decomposition

 First, for each $i\geq 1$ and each dyadic $R_i^{-1+\delta}$-cube $Q\in\D_{r_0/R}$, define

 Then, let $i\geq 1$ vary, and for each $y\in\supp\nu$, define

 where $Q(y)$ in each $\mu_{good, i, Q(y)}$ denotes the dyadic $R_i^{-1+\delta}$-cube containing $y$ .

 Compared with the single-scale case, our $\mu_{good, y}$ depends on $y$.
 This is because the associated bad caps are different for different $y\in \supp\nu$.
-It brings additional difficulties on the $L^2$-estimate of the good part in the next section.
-On the other hand, for the $L^1$-estimate of the bad part, Lemma \ref{L-1-bad} still applies because it is a pointwise estimate.
-Consequently, for each $y\in\supp\nu$,
+It brings additional difficulties on the $L^2$-estimate of the good part in the next section because we need to integrate over $y$.
+On the other hand, the $L^1$-estimate of the bad part below in this section is straightforward because it is a pointwise estimate with $y$ fixed.